 - Training is provided for administration, faculty and staff as new hardware, software and services are made available.
 Prior to receiving access to the network, each employee must demonstrate a satisfactory level of proficiency in certain areas such as proper use of passwords, how to access the Internet, e-mail, administrative software, and other application software.
 Administration, faculty and staff are encouraged to attend workshops and classes at off-site locations provided sufficient funds are available in the departmental budgets. - 2.
 Network Access Network access is controlled by passwords, and the level of access granted is determined by a user's job-related or educational requirements. - User IDs and Passwords -- Users will be assigned a user ID and password which should not be disclosed.
 User IDs will be composed of the first character of the user's first name and up to the first nine characters of the user's last name, unless the user is notified otherwise.
 Passwords may be four to ten positions in length.
 The recommended length is four to six characters.
 Passwords must begin with a character, must contain at least one number, and may not contain spaces.
 Users will be required to change passwords every 90 days.
 The same password cannot be used again within one year.
 Requests for new user IDs and passwords should be submitted and approved using the Computer & Information Services Request Form.
 Requests for user IDs and passwords to be deleted from the computer system when an employee is terminated should be submitted and approved using the Computer & Information Services Request Form. - Accounts -- Network accounts for employees are managed by the Computer & Information Services staff.
 Requests for establishment or modification of employee accounts must be approved at the Division Chair/Supervisor level or above.
 Specific access granted to an employee account is subject to approval by the appropriate Division Chair/Supervisor with the guidance of the Director of Computer & Information Services.
-Removal of an account occurs when the owner is no longer an employee of the College, or when disciplinary action is indicated.
-It is the responsibility of the employee's supervisor to notify the Computer & Information Services staff within 24 hours of an account holder's separation from service. - Student accounts and public accounts must be requested and maintained by the appropriate department under the supervision of the Computer & Information Services staff. - 3.
-Ethical Use The network is for official college use only and must not be used for personal business, profit-making ventures, political activities, or to harass or offend anyone.
-Some employees will be given access to the student information systems and/or other administrative systems.
-The confidentiality of these records is governed by the federal Family Education Rights and Privacy Act of 1974 (a.k.a.
-Buckley Amendment, FERPA).
-All information is confidential, and students have a right to expect that their scholastic records are being properly supervised and maintained.
-Requests for disclosure of this information must be approved by the appropriate administrative officer.
+Removal of an account occurs when the owner is no longer an employee of the supervisor to notify the Computer & Information Services staff within 24 hours of an account holder's separation from service.